f8n/fnd-docs/docs/contracts.md

 Our contract implements the ERC721 standard.
 More info [here](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).

 Our NFT contract also includes an extra method that lets you (a person, a bot, or a contract) get the creator of the NFT.
-This means that the creators can be paid automatically when sales are made using our market contract.
+This means that the creators can be paid automatically when sales are made using the Foundation market contract.

 ### Market